Ssururx/TissueMethylomeClock/08_statistical_validation/README.md

 ---

-**Next Step:** Now that I have statistically validated these models, I am moving on to **Step 9: Comprehensive Annotation and Gene Mapping**.
-This will allow me to perform a deeper dive into the functional genomic context of my findings.
+**Next Step:** Now that I have statistically validated these models, we can move on to **Step 9: Comprehensive Annotation and Gene Mapping**, allowing us to perform a deeper dive into the functional genomic context of the findings.